capelski/tierraChallenge/readme.md

 # Setting up the project

-This is a small node project, written in typescript and using Jest for testing.
+This is a small node project, written in typescript and using cucumber js for testing.
 If you're unfamiliar with typescript, don't worry regarding your answer – it can be written in pure javascript.
 That said, be sure you know how to compile index.ts into javascript.
 All the necessary node packages to do so have been provided.

 ## installation